24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Indulge your sweet tooth at Salt & Straw

 Craving a sweet dessert?
-Pop in for a lick of artisanal ice cream at Salt & Straw on NW 23rd.
+Let’s pop in for a lick of artisanal ice cream at Salt & Straw (838 NW 23rd Ave).
 The venerable parlor is one of the city’s most popular ice cream shops.
+And it’s got some of the wackiest flavor combinations I’ve witnessed anywhere.

 Salt & Straw

+Choose your adventure.
 With flavors like honey lavender and olive oil, Salt & Straw doesn’t shy away from Portland’s quirky reputation.
+Or just go with more classic flavors like mint chocolate chip or chocolate brownie, or, my own favorite, sea salt with caramel ribbons.

 Cap off the night with craft beers in the Pearl District

-From the heart of Nob Hill, it’s a 15-minute walk or a 5-minute drive to the Pearl District.
+From the heart of Nob Hill, let’s take a 15-minute walk or a 5-minute drive to the Pearl District.
 Located north of downtown, the former warehouse district is now one of the city’s most stylish neighborhoods.
+(And one of my own favorite places to stay and explore.)

-By day, Pearl District is a fantastic place to go shopping.
-Its streets are chock-loaded with a wide variety of cool fashion boutiques, outdoor outfitters, and art galleries.
+By day, the Pearl District is a fantastic place to go shopping.
+Its streets are chock-full of a wide variety of cool fashion boutiques, outdoor outfitters (hey, this is Portland after all), and art galleries.

 Deschutes Brewery in Pearl District

-The neighborhood is home to some of Portland’s best craft breweries and brewpubs.
-For classic Northwest style, settle in at the Deschutes Brewery & Public House.
-With staples, seasonal, and experimental brews on the menu, there’s something to suit all beer lovers.
+The neighborhood is home to some of Portland’s most popular craft breweries and brewpubs.
+For classic Northwest style, let’s settle in at the Deschutes Brewery & Public House (210 NW 11th Ave).
+With staples, seasonal, and experimental brews on the menu, it’s easy to find something to suit all beer lovers here.

-Just up the street, the nearby Backwoods Brewing Company is another top-notch choice.
+Just up the street, we think the nearby Backwoods Brewing Company (231 NW 11th Ave) is another top-notch choice.
 Besides their selection of almost two dozen beers on tap, the brewpub serves delicious contemporary pub food.

-Where to stay with 24 hours in Portland
+Where to stay in your first 24 hours in Portland

 The Mark Spencer Hotel